-As indicated below, HGL’s capabilities and excellent performance on several projects has earned special recognition from clients and independent organizations.
+As indicated below, HGL’s capabilities and excellent performance on several projects have earned special recognition from clients and independent organizations.

 HGL Awarded AAEES Superior Achievement Prize for In Situ Treatment Project at Joint Base Andrews (JBA)